 - Each concerned band shall be considered as an independent band and the corresponding ETC3 shall be generated in each band.
 The mirror image of the single-band test configuration shall be used in the highest band being tested for the BS to ensure a narrowband carrier being placed at both edges of the BS maximum radio bandwidth.

+- If a multi-band BS supports only 3 carriers, two carriers shall be placed in one band according to ETC3 while the remaining carrier shall be placed at the edge of the maximum radio bandwidth in the other band.

 - If the sum of the maximum RF bandwidth of each supported operating bands is larger than the declared total RF bandwidth of transmitter and receiver for the declared band combinations of the BS, repeat the steps above for test configurations where the RF bandwidth of one of the operating band shall be reduced so that the total RF bandwidth of transmitter and receiver is not exceeded and vice versa.

 <End of change>